What is Gambling Addiction?

 Gambling can be defined as taking part in an activity or game that offers the chance for bets.
 Gambling takes place in various forms such as horse and dog tracks, off-track-betting parlors, lotteries, casinos, card rooms, bingo and the stock market.
 It is also important to note that not all gambling is pathological.
 Many individuals participate in recreational gambling without it becoming a problem.

 Pathological gambling is a progressive disease that affects gamblers and their family and friends.
-It can cripple the gambling addict's professional and social life.
+It can cripple the gambling addict’s professional and social life.
 In 1980, the American Psychiatric Association accepted pathological gambling as Impulse Control Disorder.
 An Impulse control disorder is a set of psychiatric disorders which also include intermittent explosive disorder, kleptomania, fire starting, compulsive hair pulling and compulsive skin picking.
 Impulsivity is the main feature of these disorders.
 The behavior pattern is seeking instant gratification at the expense of a long term negative consequences.
-Impulse control disorders are grouped in the obsessive-compulsive disorder
+Impulse control disorders are grouped in the obsessive-compulsive disorder category of behavioral addictions.

 The addictive qualities of gambling can be understood from both a behavioral and neurological perspective.
 Gambling is a form of “operant conditioning learning” in which a voluntary action becomes linked with a specific outcome.
 The random reinforcement provided by gambling is actually the strongest form of conditioning, well ahead of a consistent reward.
 When a payoff is not expected every time the conditioned behavior is much more resistant to erasure than when a payoff is always expected.
 Losses or no-returns are still consistent with the action-reward relationship.